capactio/capact/docs/investigation/composed-action/REAMDE.md

 - Add support to create ComposedAction via Dashboard:
   - Later a dedicated block builder can be added.

-### Summary
+### Decision

 During the investigation, I didn't spot any issue with the ComposeAction implementation.
 It looks to be straight forward, however there are multiple areas that need to be covered even in the minimal scope.
+However, the main inspire for implementing this feature was the [Support dynamic TypeInstances in umbrella workflow](https://github.com/capactio/capact/issues/695) issue.
+Fortunately, we found out an easier way to overcome it.
+For now, we decided to postpone it as the minimal implementation would take about 8MD where the proposed alternative needs only 3MD.
+This feature is likely to be implemented in the future, as it also solve a few more issues.